The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 Scalp Conditions & Treatment

-Seborrheic Dermatitis Scalp Treatment:
+Seborrheic Dermatitis Scalp Care:

-Kapyderm USA Clinical Team · June 2026 · 13 min read · 7 peer-reviewed citations
+Kapyderm USA · June 2026 · 13 min read

 1. Seborrheic Dermatitis vs. Dandruff — The Clinical Distinction